 I am a Professor at the Kapteyn

-Institute at the University of Groningen, and since 2011 its
+Institute at the University of Groningen, From 2011

-(Scientific) Director.
-I study the formation and evolution of
+Astronomy.
+I study the formation and evolution of galaxies, by

-populations.
 At the moment, I my research is mostly focused on studying

-dwarf galaxies in the nearby Universe, but I am also
+dwarf galaxies in the nearby Universe, but I am also very

 The Kapteyn Institute is one of the appr.
 10 research